nxt-insurance/nxt_schema/README.md

 ## TODO:

+- Explain node interface
+    - Rename applied in coerced?
+    - Introduce blocks for coerced? do ... end
+- Rename Application in Node and Node in Template
 - Allow to disable validation when applying
     --> Are there attributes that should be moved to apply time?
 - Should we have a global and a local registry for validators?